 - We have extended our visiting times and no longer require visitors to attend a dedicated slot.
 Visiting times vary by ward and you can find the latest opening times are available on the Trust website

-- Visitors are asked to wear a mask, unless exempt, in wards and areas where patients are being cared for.
-This is in order to protect our patients.
+- Visitors are asked to wear a mask while in the ward, unless exempt.
+This is in order to protect our patients and staff.
 Masks will continue to be available from main entrances to our hospitals

 - You will not be required to undertake a lateral flow test (LFT) before a visit.
 In line with standard infection prevention and control guidance, we ask you to act responsibly should you experience symptoms of COVID-19 and stay away from our hospitals in order to help us protect the most vulnerable